 Facilities

 Parking lots, bike racks, places where people can buy lunch, and other facilities can make a big difference -- especially if your office is in a more rural area.
-Access to basic amenities such as showers and a cafeteria can make a huge difference in how employees feel at work.
+Access to office amenities such as showers and a cafeteria can make a huge difference in how employees feel at work.

 Cultural Elements